memicemir/ndvi_to_variable_N_application/README.md

 Purpose of these two plugins is use of NDVI (or EVI) index for producing site-specific nitrogen application maps in agriculture (Precision Agriculture).

+Use: https://github.com/memicemir/ndvi_to_variable_N_application/tree/main/SampleImage-TestPlugin - sample image to test the plugins in case of any issues.

 Report Bugs and issues here at GitHub!